Settings

 • NLO: integer to turn on/off NLO with default: 0 (off)

 • Processes: A list of processes which runcards should be generated.
 Each process should have its own unique name.
-Under these headings you can specify the final states to be generated and at what order e.g [EW,QCD].
+Under these headings you can specify the initial and final states, a list of pdg codes, to be generated and at what order e.g [EW,QCD].

 Processes: